voyanttools/Voyant/src/main/webapp/docs/tutorials/guides/tools/collocatesgraph.md

 the visualization.

 ```
 let config = {
     centralize: null, // If specified, will "centralize" on this keyword
     context: 5, // The number of terms to consider on each side of the keyword.
     limit: 5, // The number of items to limit the result to.
-    Query: null, // A query or array of queries (queries can be separated by a comma).
+    query: null, // A query or array of queries (queries can be separated by a comma).
-    StopList: "auto", // A comma-separated list of words, a named list or a URL to a plain text list, one word per line.
+    stopList: "auto", // A comma-separated list of words, a named list or a URL to a plain text list, one word per line.
 By default this is set to 'auto' which auto-detects the document's language and loads an appropriate list (if available for that language).
 Set this to blank to not use the default stopList.
 };

-loadCorpus("austen").tool("CollocatesGraph", config);
+loadCorpus("austen").tool("collocatesgraph", config);
 ```

 Please see {@link Tools.CollocatesGraph} for more information about configuration.